Updated December 21, 2021

 Again, if you’re flexible and purely motivated by price, a last-minute deal might be better for you.
 Sign up to travel company newsletters to stand the best chance of spotting those jaw-dropping deals before anyone else.

 It can be tempting to put off booking a holiday until the last minute to avoid paying anything now.
-Remember, though, that early bookers can benefit from special schemes to encourage early booking – deposits can be as low as £1 per person, with the balance due as late as four weeks prior to departure.
+Remember, though, that early bookers can benefit from special schemes to encourage early booking – in some cases, you can secure your holiday with deposits as low as £0 per person, with the balance due as late as four weeks prior to departure.

 However, for a package holiday you would usually expect to pay around £50-£100 per person, with the full balance due around 12 weeks prior to departure.
 So, shop around for deals – this gives you plenty of time to save up for the full cost of the trip as well as some spending money, especially if booking for late summer.
 Remember, too, that you will need to pay off the balance of your break even if your holiday doesn’t go ahead, or you won’t get your money back.